Documentation

 First run

 Find "Watch my logs!" using your OS App launcher and press Enter.
+If your OS will ask if you really want to run the app, select "Yes".

 Settings

-The settings screen allows you to:
+General settings screen allows you to:

 • Select text editor to open when clicking on the file paths.
 The list of available editors: Atom, SublimeText, TextMate, PhpStorm, VS Code, VS Code Insiders.